mixxxdj/mixxx/CONTRIBUTING.md

 * If there is disagreement about changes in a pull request, do not merge it until a consensus has been reached.
 * Check CI to ensure builds work and tests pass before merging.
 If CI timed out, either manually restart it or build the branch and run the tests locally before merging.
 * When you merge a pull request to a stable branch, merge the stable branch to the beta branch afterwards.
 If you merge a pull request to a beta branch, merge the beta branch to master afterwards.
 When backporting, cherry-pick or rebase rather than merge.
+* Merge PRs using a merge commit, to keep the original commits valid.
+Keep the default commit message "Merge pull request ..." with the reference to the pull request.
 * Default to open; only post in the private Zulip stream for discussions that have a reason to be private.
 Most of the time, post to a public Zulip stream so anyone can participate in the discussion.
 * When Mixxx participates in Google Summer of Code, you may volunteer as a mentor if you like.